 As an adult, Tom lived in Oregon for a couple of years where the summers are short and when the rare hot spell arrived we all swam in the rivers and loved it!
 Returning back east in 1981, Tom began keeping any information he saw or heard about swimming holes hereabouts - visiting them when he could.

 In 1994, Tom’s English-major daughter, Sarah, decided that to become more employable she should learn HTML, the language of the relatively new Internet.
 She decided to build a swimming hole web site.
 She built the first version and it went on the web in the summer of 1994 with 35 places listed.
-Tom and Dave have expanded and maintained it since while she has gone on to greater things (thankfully not involving either HTML or the food service industry!)
+Since then the site has grown to include descriptions of thousands of swimming holes and receives in excess of 2,000,000 page visits per year.

 Some good questions people ask us: